userfrosting/learn/06.sprinkles/04.customize/docs.md

 }
 ```

-Let's changes thing up.
+Let's change thing up.
 All the metadata can be customized to reflect your project, and we'll define the new namespace to `Owlfancy\Site` :

 Modified **composer.json**
 ```json